 A recent survey revealed 86% of freelancers work from home during the week.
 Coffee shops are also popular, with 40% of respondents saying they typically spend some time working in cafes.

 With the rise of digital nomads and the technology that makes this lifestyle possible, 25% of freelancers say they work remotely in another country or city.
 This ability to work from anywhere is a major draw for many freelancers.

 In a 2019 study, freelancers were asked about their top reasons for choosing this lifestyle.
 The majority (79%) of full-time freelancers said it was so they could have more flexibility in their schedule, while 77% said it was to become their own boss.

 For part-time freelancers, the most popular reason (75%) was to earn extra money.
 While financial reasons appear to drive part-time freelancers, full-timers seem more focused on improving their work-life balance.

 16. Freelancers Juggle Multiple Projects

 - The number of projects freelancers manage at once:

 - Five to nine: 13%

-The majority of freelancers have multiple projects going at any single moment, while only 13% rely on a single project.
-A diversified client portfolio points to higher job security.
-The largest percentage (70%) have somewhere between two and four projects that they are working on concurrently, while only 17% take on any more than that.
+The majority of freelancers have multiple projects going at any single moment – only 13% rely on a single project.
+A diversified client portfolio points to higher job security and the largest percentage of freelancers (70%) work on between two and four projects at the same time.

-However, the majority of freelancers (58%) do work at least once a week, suggesting the ability to get regular work regardless of whether or not it’s their only source of income.
+The majority are more consistent, with 31% working daily and 29% weekly, suggesting the ability to get regular work regardless of whether or not it’s their only source of income.